dxiai/styleguide/mathjax.md

 The original theme does not support markdown.
 We integrated support for latex Formulas into our DxI.ai Theme.
 While mathJax is supported, it needs some fixing to get the layout correct. right now the css seems to interfere with lowered indeces and markup.

-There is a really stupid bug in Safari, that hinders safari from rendering Fomulas at screen sizes of iPad.
+There is a really stupid bug in Safari, that hinders safari from rendering Fomula at screen sizes of the iPad.

 ### Moodle Support